AllenKon/Seeed_reCamera_Gimbal/README.md

 *Linux*

-Open Deploy_Win.cpp and change the serial port name on line 160.
+Open Deploy_Linux.cpp and change the serial port name on line 160.
 The serial port name can be obtained by terminal.

 ```
 ls /dev/ttyUSB*